nhoening/fjd/README.rst

 ``fjd`` makes it easy to run computational jobs on many CPUs.

-There are several powerful tools for automatic distribution of computational jobs.
-However, for smaller use cases, the effort of installation and setup is too high.
+There are several powerful tools for dispatching dynamic lists of computational jobs to multiple, possibly distributed CPUs.
+However, for simple use cases, the effort of installation and setup is often too high.

 With ``fjd``, the hurdle to get started is very low.
 Installation is easy.
-Pushing jobs into the queue only requires writing small and simple files.
+Pushing jobs into the queue only requires to put an executable script in a directory.
 Per default, all CPUs on your computer are used.
 New computers can be added very easily, too.
 Plus, your jobs can be written in any language.

 ``fjd`` works under the assumption that all CPUs are in a local network and can access a shared home directory.